univention/univention-keycloak-app/docs/architecture.rst

       as-is without any changes to the software code.

    LDAP
       *LDAP* is the LDAP directory provided by |UCS| with the OpenLDAP software.
       In UCS it is the storage for all identity and infrastructure data of the UCS domain.
-For more information, see :ref:`uv-manual:domain-ldap`.
+For more information, see :ref:`uv-manual:domain-ldap` in :cite:t:`ucs-manual`.

    SAML IDP
       *SAML IDP* stands for *SAML Identity Provider* and is the |SAML| interface in